 Confirmation is about making a commitment to the Christian faith and to lead a Christian life.

-Preparation courses usually start in the spring and run fortnightly for 4 sessions until the confirmation around Easter time, after which there are 2 further sessions.
-Anyone wishing to be confirmed will need to attend one of the START COURSE.
+The courses run fortnightly for 4 sessions until the confirmation around Easter time, after which there are 2 further sessions.

-If you are interested in knowing more about confirmation and the course, please get in touch with Janet, our Vicar (tel 924 35510) OR Email Janet: email@example.com – attaching completed startform.
+If you are interested in knowing more about confirmation and the course, please get in touch with Janet, our Vicar (tel 0151 924 3551) or Email Janet: email@example.com or firstname.lastname@example.org – attaching completed startform.

 2016 Confirmation at St. Nicholas’ Church, Blundellsands – with retired Bishop Cyril Ashton and visiting Assistant Bishop Susan Goff from Virginia, USA.